Stuart Attwell

-Stuart Steven Attwell (born 6 October 1982) is an English referee who referees in the Premier League.
+Stuart Steven Attwell (born 6 October 1982) is an English referee from Nuneaton, Warwickshire, who currently officiates in the Premier League.

 Attwell made a prominent debut in 2008 as the youngest person ever to referee in the Premier League. but was demoted from the Select Group in February 2012, returning to refereeing in the Football League.
 He returned to the Select Group in March 2016.

 Career

 In 1982 he was born in Nuneaton, Warwickshire and grew up there.
 Attwell graduated from Staffordshire University in 2004.
 Refereeing had been a lifelong ambition for him, according to his father.
 Attwell worked his way up from local games to non-League football, then to the West Midlands League and the Football League.

 His promotion to Football League refereeing came ahead of the 2007–08 season, officiating his first match on 11 August 2007 in a League Two fixture between Hereford United and Rotherham United.
 He first officiated in League One when taking charge of a game between Swansea City and Gillingham.
 Attwell continued to be promoted, and on 26 December 2007, he made his Championship debut officiating a 1–1 draw between Sheffield United and Blackpool.
 In total he refereed five Championship games during the 2007–08 season.
 On 26 May 2008 Attwell officiated the League Two play-off final between Rochdale and Stockport County at Wembley Stadium, won 3–2 by Stockport.

 Attwell was included in the Select Group of referees for the 2008–09 season, making him eligible to referee in the Premier League, and granting him full-time employment by the Professional Game Match Officials Association.
 On 25 June 2008, he was promoted to the list of top flight officials in the Premier League, after just one season in the Football League.
 This made him the youngest ever Premier League referee at 25 years of age.
 On 23 August 2008, he made his Premier League debut when he refereed a 1–1 draw between Blackburn Rovers and Hull City.